Skip to main content

 Angela Kothe is a third-year PhD Student in the Department of Government.
 Her research interests include Queer politics and religion in Europe and the United States.
 She is currently developing a project that explores the political economy of Queer identity…

-Anurag Koyyada is a J.D. candidate at Cornell Law School.
-He is interested in how law, society, and technology interact in military and surveillance contexts.
+Anurag Koyyada is a JD candidate at Cornell Law School.
+He enjoys interpreting rules and designing technologies in defense, national security, and space contexts.
+Anurag is interested in how law, society, and technology interact in military and…

 John L. Wetherill Professor